Marfan Syndrome

 Connective tissue is made up of fibers that hold your body together and provide support to your heart and other structures.
 Marfan syndrome is result of a defect in the gene that allows your body to produce the protein that forms these connective tissues and causes abnormal elasticity or weakness in those tissues.

-Marfan syndrome can be mild or severe, depending on the connective tissue that is affected.
-Severe heart complications of Marfan syndrome include:
+This syndrome can be mild or severe, depending on the connective tissue that is affected.
+Severe heart complications include:

 One of four people with Marfan syndrome did not inherit the abnormal gene but instead developed the mutation spontaneously.
-Children with a parent with Marfan syndrome have a 50 percent chance of inheriting the defective gene.
+Children with a parent with this condition have a 50 percent chance of inheriting the defective gene.
 If you or a family member has been diagnosed with Marfan syndrome, talk to your doctor about whether you should consider genetic testing.

 The symptoms of Marfan syndrome vary, even among family members, and depend on the severity of the condition.
 They can be present at birth or develop as you age.
-However, people with Marfan syndrome often share some physical features, such as:
+However, people with this condition often share some physical features, such as:

 Tests